 Gas water heaters transfer heat to the water using combustion of either natural or liquid propane gas.
 Typically, a burner in a combustion chamber ignites the gas through the use of a pilot light.
 Water heaters with gas burners also require airflow to remove carbon dioxide fumes from the home.

-Causes of Water Heater Overheating
+Causes and Solutions for a Water Heater Overheating

 Temperature Setting Too High

 Check the thermostat and adjust lower if necessary.
 Sometimes the dial is accidentally tweaked too high, so this troubleshooting solution to fix your water heater is the first step in diagnosing a water heater overheating problem.

-- Gas water heater: The temperature is controlled by the gas valve.
+The temperature is controlled by the gas valve.
 The valve assembly will have a dial that will allow for temperature adjustment and will also have a probe that monitors the water temperature.

 Malfunctioning Water Heater Thermostat

-A malfunctioning thermostat is most likely the culprit of why your water heater is suddenly hot.
+A malfunctioning thermostat is most likely the culprit of why your water heater is suddenly hot or feels too hot too touch.
 A thermostat controls the on and off cycle of water heater elements.
 In the case of a malfunction, a safety feature is triggered if the thermostat fails to shut off power to the boiler elements during routine cycling.

 High Mineral Content

 A gas water heater will not be working as efficiently if there is sediment in the tank because they heat from the bottom of the tank.
 When the bottom has a layer of hard sediment, the heat will take longer to transfer through the layer of sediment to your water.

 When these heating elements get coated with sediment, they have to work harder to heat the water.
 This can lead to the elements overheating, which is why your water heater is suddenly scalding hot.

 Pressure Relief Valve Blocked

 If you can hear water boiling inside your water tank, you need to shut down the power to your water heater immediately.
 A blocked pressure relief valve could lead to a water heater explosion.
 Call a plumbing professional as soon as possible after shutting off your water heater.

-Nothing is too hot to handle for the John C. Flood team.
+Nothing is Too Hot to Handle for the John C. Flood Team

 If you're facing issues with your hot water heater, or any other part of your home's plumbing system, be sure to schedule an appointment with a plumbing expert from John C. Flood as soon as possible.